dmlambea/linux-cougar-500k-drv/README.md

 ## Create the Docker build image

-Run the following command to create a Docker build image:
+Run the following command to create a Docker build image, if you don't have created it yet:

 > docker build -t dkmsbuilder .

-Where `dkmsbuilder` is the container's image name (you can use your own name) and `.` is the directory where the file `Dockerfile` resides (this project's root).
+Where `dkmsbuilder` is the container's image name (you can use your own name, but write it down for later) and `.` is the directory where the file `Dockerfile` resides (this project's root).

 ## Launch the module builder script